BlueHephaestus/discord-bot-tools-and-experiments/README.md

 **Arguments:**

-**client**: A discord.py Client Object
+* **client**: A discord.py Client Object
-private_channel_str: A private channel STRING.
+* **private_channel_str**: A private channel STRING.

 Do not confuse with log_obj_private_messages, as this only works when the private channel is a string.

 **Returns:**

 Searches for private channels matching the string passed in, and uses the first result if found.

 If found, logs all messages from the private channel object.

 Will overwrite existing logs for this private channel.

-This is very useful when you don't want to use an object, however you know the name
-    and it's hopefully a unique name.
+This is very useful when you don't want to use an object, however you know the name and it's hopefully a unique name.
 While not as specific as the object, it is easier to use.

 When searching, will use only the name of the users.
 If it is a group message, it will not use a given name - instead using the users in the group message.
 If you have multiple group messages with the same users, then I suggest using that object or simply logging all private messages instead.

 ## misc_utils.py - Not all functions included, No functions are asynchronous